dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** May 22nd is the day in 1942 that the Steel Workers Organizing Committee disbands, and a new trade union, the United Steelworkers, is formed.
+**<b>📌 Daily Fact:</b>** May 23rd is the day in 1498 that Girolamo Savonarola is burned at the stake in Florence, Italy, on the orders of Pope Alexander VI.

 ---